Methodology

 Ingestion Process

-Our Data collection began in April, 2025 and includes records dated January 1, 2025 and later.
+Our data collection began in April 2025 and includes records dated January 1, 2025 and later.
 Our backend pipeline is built in Python and structured to automatically pull, transform, and store campaign finance data in a PostgreSQL database.
 Each ingester is tailored to a specific FEC endpoint and includes:

 All data is linked by candidate and committee IDs, allowing for accurate cross-referencing across schedules and reports.